baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-the-wrtnode.md

 This can be very useful, allowing you to access WRTnode as root, without entering the password.
-I will make this console connection using an [Adafruit FTDI Friend][32] (make sure to midify the jumper setting on the back for 3.3V logic and 3.3V VCC).
+I will make this console connection using an [Adafruit FTDI Friend][32] (make sure to modify the jumper setting on the back for 3.3V logic and 3.3V VCC).
 This will allow me to connect my Linux box to the WRTnode via a USB port and a terminal emulator.

-### Make the USD Device Persistent
+### Make the USB Device Persistent
 The first thing I want to do is make this USB device have a [persistent device name][36].
 If this isn't done, the Linux kernel will automatically assign it a device name and you need to dance around to find the device.